National Headquarters

 To get DIC, you must be an eligible survivor of a veteran who died because of a service-related illness or injury.

-• the veteran was getting VA Disability Compensation for a total disability for the last 10 years.
-(Note: This also includes veterans who would have received VA compensation but didn't because they were getting military retirement or disability pay.)
+• The veteran was getting VA Disability Compensation for a total disability for the last 10 years.
+(Note that this also includes veterans who would have received VA compensation but didn't because they were getting m-ilitary retirement or disability pay.)

-• the veteran was a former prisoner of war, was getting VA Disability Compensation for a total disability continuously for at least one year before death, and died after September 30, 1999.
+• The veteran was a former prisoner of war, was getting VA Disability Compensation for a total disability continuously for at least one year before death, and died after September 30,

 You may be an eligible survivor if: